-506.1E1 REQUEST OF NONPARENT FOR EXAMINATION OR COPIES OF EDUCATION RECORDS indersigned hereby requests permission to exan al education records of: nine the Central Lyon Community School District's (Lega al Name of Student) (Date of Birth) The undersigned requests copies of the following official education records of the above student: The undersigned certifies that they are (check one): (a) a) An official of another school system in which the student intends to enroll. ( ) (b) An authorized representative of the Comptroller General of the United States. ( ) (c) An authorized representative of the Secretary of the U.S. Department of Education or U.S. Attor ( ) (d) A state or local official to whom such is specific disclosed. ( ) (e) A person connected with the student's applicat aid (SPECIFY DETAILS ABOVE.) ( ) (f) Otherwise authorized by law.
-(SPECIFY DETA ( ) (g) (g) A representative of a juvenile justice agency with which the school district has an interagency agreement.
-The undersigned agrees that the information obtained will only be redisclosed consistent with state or federal law without the written permission of the parents of the student, or the student if the student is of majority age.
-(Signature) (Title) (Agency) APPI ROVED: Date: Address: Signa ature: City: Title: State: ZI P: Date d: Phone Number:
+506.1E1 REQUEST OF NONPARENT FOR EXAMINATION OR COPIES OF EDUCATION RECORDS

+indersigned hereby requests permission to exar all education records of: nine the Central Lyon Community School District's

+(Lega al Name of Student) (Date of Birth)

+7 he undersigned requests copies of the following g official education records of the above student:

+The undersigned certifies that they are (check one):

+(a) An official of another school system in which the ne student intends to enroll. ( )

+(b) An authorized representative of the Comptrolle er General of the United States. ( )

+(c) An authorized representative of the Secretary the U.S. Department of Education or U.S. Atto ( )

+(d) (e) disclosed. ( )

+(f) Otherwise authorized by law.
+(SPECIFY DETA NILS:). ( )

+(g) A representative of a juvenile justice agency wan interagency agreement. ( )

+feder undersigned agrees that the information obtaine al law without the written permission of the pare rity age.

+(Signature)

+(Title)

+(Agency)

+APPROVED: Date Date:

+Address:

+Signa ature: City:

+Title: State: ZI P:

+Date d: Phone Number: